 Believers in the devil, some of whom call themselves Christian, think the creature has dominion over the earth.
-This Sunday’s Gospel proves it is not a Christian/Christ-like belief.
+This Sunday’s Gospel proves such a belief is not Christian/Christ-like.
 Jesus says, “now the ruler of this world will be driven out.”
-If errant christians accept it is a reference to Satan being driven out by Jesus, then the devil has no dominion.
-If they still believe the devil does rule on here on earth, they usually explain that rule happens through nonbelievers who oppose them.
-Believers in the devil also believe their deity commissions them, as believers, to be an army of earthly warriors fighting against the earthly forces of Satan.
-They thus receive as a godly commission the rule, intent to conquer, and practice of fighting anyone who opposes them – interpreting opponents as of the devil.
-Opposition to self-titled christians is, for them, proof they are contending with a nonbeliever, someone in league with the devil.
+If errant christians think the devil, sometimes called Satan, rules over earth then Jesus driving that ruler out means Satan has no dominion here.
+But the Satan believers persist in their belief.
+They usually explain that Satan rules through nonbelievers who oppose them.
+Believers in Satan also believe their deity commissions them to be an army of earthly warriors fighting against the earthly forces of the devil.
+They thus intend to rule, inflict suffering upon, and fight anyone who opposes them – since opponents are of Satan.
+For a self-titled Christian to be opposed is, for them, proof they are contending with a nonbeliever, someone in league with Satan.
 These misguided warriors are thus veterans of many a holy war and eager future soldiers of perpetual holy war.

 Prayer: Dear Spirit, help us to demonstrate integrity when dealing with rulers.